Our Mission

 We are excited to welcome Dr. Lloyd into this pivotal role and invite our community to connect with his leadership in shaping the future of the Center.

-From June through September, guided in-person tours led by our Executive Director, Dr. John D. Lloyd, will be available on a limited basis.
-These curated walks offer a personal and insightful journey through the neighborhoods, landmarks, and stories that shaped Du Bois’s early life and enduring impact.
+Join our guided, in-person tours led by distinguished Du Bois scholars, educators, and our Interim Executive Director, Dr. John D. Lloyd.
+These thoughtfully curated walks offer a personal and insightful journey through the neighborhoods, landmarks, and stories that shaped Du Bois’s early life and his enduring impact in Great Barrington.

-Whether you're a longtime scholar or a first-time visitor, each tour provides a powerful connection to our shared history—and a vision for the future.
+Whether you’re a longtime scholar or a first-time visitor, each tour offers a powerful connection to our shared history—and a vision for the future.

 “The W. E. B. Du Bois Center for Freedom and Democracy presents a singular opportunity to reclaim and extend in Du Bois’ hometown, the Black intellectual, artistic traditions, and social movements to which he dedicated his life’s work.”